 Our goal is to be recognized as one of the leading protein engineering groups in Europe.
 We will consistently strive to publish our findings in reputable scientific journals, develop new software tools and microfluidic platforms and apply research results to practice.

-Key components of our daily activities will include collaboration between experimentalists and theoreticians, solidarity among the laboratory team and mentoring of young colleagues—all while maintaining a friendly and creative working environment to honor the name of Jan Josef Loschmidt.
+The key components of our daily activities will include collaboration between experimentalists and theoreticians, solidarity among the laboratory team and mentoring of young colleagues—all while maintaining a friendly and creative working environment to honor the name of Jan Josef Loschmidt.

 Team members are available to each other in a way that differs from normal indifferent civility.